learn-co-students/a-react-app-example-online-web-sp-000/README.md

 are the elements being displayed!
 The `<header>` provides a timestamp of the exact time the app was loaded.
 The `<p>` section includes the brief text on JSX.

 The `ExampleComponent` contains the sunglasses GIF.
-In the `src` folder, take a look at `ExampleComponent.js`.
+In the `src` folder, take a h look at `ExampleComponent.js`.
 You'll see a file very similar to `App.js`, containing `<img>` and `<p>` elements.